OthelloPlusPlus/libasm/README.md

 - **Memory** - Storage outside of the CPU.
 Including the stack.
 - **Labels** - Symbolic names for memory addresses.

-These aspects of assembly are so interdependant, that explaining one must asume the other aspects are understood.
+These aspects of assembly are so interdependant, that explaining one must assume the other aspects are understood.

-<details><summary>
+<details name=aspect><summary>
+<b>Sections</b> - Different regions of a file, which specify how the syntac should be interpreted and where data should be stored.</summary>

-## Sections
+### Sections
 </summary>
 <table>
   <thead>
     <tr><th colspan=2>Sections</th></tr>